Simple Finite-Length Achievability and Converse Bounds for the Deletion Channel and the Insertion Channel: The Layer-Oriented Converse Bound

-Note that computing $E(m,w)$ is the only non-trivial problem in computing the LO-CVB for the deletion channel.
+Note that computing $\Ed(m,w)$ is the only non-trivial problem in computing the LO-CVB for the deletion channel.
 The straightforward algorithm is to run over all $x_1^m$ and for each of them perform all deletion patterns of weight $(m-w)$.
 The complexity of such approach is $O\br{ m\cdot \binom{m}{w} \cdot 2^m}$.
 By exploiting reverse and inverse symmetries, one can reduce the complexity by approximately $4$ times.
-The complexity of computing the complete set of $E(m,w)$ for all $w=0,\dots,m$ is $O(m\cdot 2^{2m})$.
-After the complete set is computed, we can obtain the LO-CVB by \eqref{eq:locvbdel}\footnote{Another optimization would be to run over only those $\Lambda$, which present continuous segments of output lengths.
+The complexity of computing the complete set of $\Ed(m,w)$ for all $w=0,\dots,m$ is $O(m\cdot 2^{2m})$.
+After the complete set is computed, we can obtain the LO-CVB by \eqref{eq:locvbdel}\footnote{Another optimization would be to run over only those $\Lambda$, which constitute contiguous segments of output lengths.
 Such optimization results in negligible loosening of the bound.
-But in practice, the complexity of computing $E(m,w)$ is much higher, so this is not crucial.}.
+But the complexity of computing $\Ed(m,w)$ is much higher than running over all sets of lengths, so this is not crucial. }.

-For a fixed $N=mn$, with larger $m$, the LO-CVB becomes tighter since we provide less side information to the receiver.
-The complete sets of $E(m,0), E(m,1), \dots, E(m,m)$ can be only obtained for small $m$.
-For larger values of $m$, however, we still can compute $E(m,0), E(m,1), \dots, E(m,w_0)$ and $E(m,w_1),E(m,w_1+1),\dots,E(m,m)$ for some $w_0<w_1$, since the binomial coefficient $\binom{m}{w}$ is smaller when $w$ is close to $0$ or to $m$.
+For a fixed $N=mn$, the LO-CVB becomes tighter with larger $m$, since we provide less side information to the receiver.
+Due to high complexity, the complete sets of $\Ed(m,0), \Ed(m,1), \dots, \Ed(m,m)$ can only be obtained for small $m$.
+For larger values of $m$, however, we still can compute $\Ed(m,w)$ for $w$ close to either $0$ or $m$, since in these cases the binomial coefficient $\binom{m}{w}$ is smaller.
 On the other hand, for a valid bound, we must keep the denominator of \eqref{eq:L} positive.
-Thus, the partial computation of $E(m,w)$ allows us to optimize the LO-CVB when the deletion probability is very small or very large, and the length of the output is either less than $w_0$ or larger than $w_1$ with high probability.
-For the incomplete set of values of $E(m,w)$ we minimize \eqref{eq:locvbdel} over subsets $\Lambda$ of all lengths $w$, for which $E(m,w)$ is available.
+Thus, the partial computation of $\Ed(m,w)$ allows us to optimize the LO-CVB when the deletion probability is very small or very large, and the length of the output is close to $0$ or to $m$ with high probability.
+For the incomplete set of values of $\Ed(m,w)$, we minimize \eqref{eq:locvbdel} over subsets $\Lambda$ of all lengths $w$, for which $\Ed(m,w)$ is available.